 A property is included in the industrial inventory based on zoning and highest and best use.
 Industrial buildings are typically configured with office and warehouse space with overhead doors.
 As well, based on the principles of urban economics, properties of similar use typically cluster together, as the cluster attracts more suppliers and customers than a single firm could achieve alone.

 Sub-Group

-The Industrial property group is divided into two sub-groups based on property characteristics which are industrial warehouses and industrial condominiums.
-This guide is for the industrial condominiums sub-group.
+The Industrial property group is divided into two sub-groups- industrial warehouses and industrial condominiums.
+This guide is for the Industrial Warehouse sub-group.
+This guide does not apply to industrial condominiums.